snipe/snipe-it/common-issues.md

 php artisan key:generate
 ```

 to auto-generate a key for you.
+Put the generated key in as the value of `key` in your config.

 -----

 ## White page with error: Error in exception handler.

-Make sure you've changed the permissions on the `app/storage` directory and all of the directories within.
+Make sure you've changed the permissions on the `app/storage` directory and all of the directories within to be writable by the web server.

 -----